-Due to operational reasons to be described shortly and name constraint compatibility reasons described in Section 6, SmtpUTF8Mailbox subjectAltName MUST only be used when the local-part of the email address contains non-ASCII characters.
-When the local-part is ASCII, rfc822Name subjectAltName MUST be used instead of
+Due to name constraint compatibility reasons described in Section 6, SmtpUTF8Mailbox subjectAltName MUST NOT be used unless the local-part of the email address contains non-ASCII characters.
+When the local-part is ASCII, rfc822Name subjectAltName MUST be used instead of SmtpUTF8Mailbox.

-SmtpUTF8Mailbox.
 This is compatible with legacy software that supports only rfc822Name (and not SmtpUTF8Mailbox).
 The appropriate usage of rfc822Name and SmtpUTF8Mailbox is summarized in Table 1 below.